How to Get a PPS Number When Moving to Ireland

 Some of our clients struggle to obtain a PPS when setting up an Irish business (e.g. as a sole trader).
 A letter provided by a registered accountant/tax adviser can sometimes help with this i.e. to confirm that a PPS number is required to effect an income tax registration and to facilitate tax compliance.

-Note: It is not necessary to have a PPS number while searching for work in Ireland.
+Note: It’s not necessary to have a PPS number while searching for work in Ireland.
 This includes applying for jobs and accepting an offer of employment.

-How do I apply for an Irish PPS number?
+How do I apply online for an Irish PPS number?

 This is why as an expat planning a move to Ireland, it’s still best to initiate your application when you arrive in Ireland, whether you choose to submit it online or through this application form.

-What documentation do I need to gather to obtain a PPS number in Ireland?
+What Documentation Do I Need to Obtain a PPS Number in Ireland?

 This document must show your name and address and not be older than 3 months.
 Examples of documents you can use to provide this information include:

-If you are an expat staying with friends or relatives while setting up a life in Ireland, an original household bill from this property may also be accepted.
+If you’re an expat staying with friends or relatives while setting up a life in Ireland, an original household bill from this property may also be accepted.
 In this case, a note from the bill holder confirming residency at that address will be required.
-(Note: For the bill holder confirming residency, they may be asked for further information to verify this claim).

-If you are an Irish citizen born in the Republic of Ireland, you will need to provide:
+If you’re an Irish citizen born in the Republic of Ireland, you’ll need to provide:

 Note: In most cases, copies of certificates or documents will also not be accepted.
 Therefore, you must have the original copy of the document in your possession as part of the application process.